timothygebhard/hsr4hci/docs/index.md

 However, at the end of the day, it is still research code.
 Therefore, if you do get stuck with anything, please feel free to reach out to us!

+This applies, of course, also if you find any bugs or problems (either in the code or the docs)! 🐛

 ```{eval-rst}
 .. toctree::